-We have a long history of working with fishing communities to help them recognize and fight for their rights, we have worked with partner organizations on various projects, the Masifundise to ensure fisheries are ecologically sensitive in their activities, and WWF project for responsible fisheries.
+We have a long history of working with fishing communities to help them recognize and fight for their rights, we have worked with partner organizations on various projects, Masifundise to ensure fisheries are ecologically sensitive in their activities, and WWF project for responsible fisheries.

 We as The Green Connection, have been active over time in a number of ecojustice struggles.
 A crucial consideration in South Africa’s just energy transition must be to ascertain what benefits new renewable energy projects have to address the legacies of the injustice of the past.
 We have engaged with communities on the ground to see how they were experiencing the benefits of the Renewable Energy Independent Power Producer Procurement (REIPPP).
 Sadly, the story is not a happy one.

-Over the last year, COVID-19 was not only a health impact for civil society, but it also curtailed and restricted our constitutional rights to participate in democracy.
+Over the last two years, COVID-19 was not only a health impact for civil society, but it also curtailed and restricted our constitutional rights to participate in democracy.
 And in this way, the voices of reason against oil and gas exploration are not being heard.
 We are determined to make sure that those affected have a say in the future of the country.
 We believe that the government is not doing enough.
 The timeline of events has been provided from the submission of comments to the Department of Mineral Resource & Energy (DMRE) to halt offshore oil and gas drilling to formal complaints written about karpowerships in Saldanha made by The Green Connection.